Shrusty/hive-health-stacked-ml/README.md

-# 🐝 Colony Health Assessment – Stacked ML Classifier
+# Colony Health Assessment – Stacked ML Classifier

-**Predict honeybee colony health (Healthy 🟢 vs Unhealthy 🔴) using a stacked machine learning pipeline combining Decision Trees, AdaBoost, KNN, and MLP.**
+**Predict honeybee colony health (Healthy vs Unhealthy) using a stacked machine learning pipeline combining Decision Trees, AdaBoost, KNN, and MLP.**

 ---

-## 📖 Project Overview
+## Project Overview

 Honeybee colonies are vital pollinators but are affected by weather, food, space, and stressors.
 This project predicts hive health by combining multiple machine learning models in a **stacked ensemble**, leveraging the strengths of diverse classifiers for higher accuracy.

 ---

-## 🐝 Dataset
+## Dataset

 - Public dataset sourced from **Kaggle**
 [Dataset Link